GNOME/libadwaita/doc/style-classes.md

 </picture>

 The `.pill` style class makes the button appear as a pill.
-It's often used for important standalone buttons, for example, inside a [class@Adw.StatusPage].
+It's often used for important standalone buttons, for example, inside a [class@StatusPage].

 It can be used in combination with [`.suggested-action`](#suggested-action), [`.destructive-action`](#destructive-action), [`.flat`](#flat),